SarahAzrin/Indigenous-Peoples-Group/README.md

        fill="#FF0000"
        marker-symbol="Ukonsaari, Finland">

-# A Brief History of the Sami People
+# A Brief History of the Sámi People

-The Sámi indigenous group inhabited their territory of Northern Europe, specifically Norway, Sweden, Finland, and the Russian Kola Peninsula, around 2000 years ago and in that span of time they have settled, created culture around their environment, and undergone colonization and the loss of their land.
-They call their ancestral land, Sápmi.
-The Sámi have actually been thought of as Europe’s only indigenous group yet there has been little done to preserve their culture and legacy.
-Although the Sámi are not bound to one state, they do have a flag that represents their cultural identity (put picture of “Sami Civil Flag” on visual essay).
-In general the Sámi flag represents the Sámi people and their ties to the natural world, but specifically the colors of the flag belong to colors from the traditional Sámi clothing and the circle symbol on the flag represents the sun and the moon.
-The flag flies on Sámi National Day which is February 6th. source for this.
-For 25 years, there have been many movements to reclaim the Sámi identity in order to unite descendants and rediscover their history and culture.
+The Sámi indigenous group inhabited their territory of __Northern Europe__, specifically Norway, Sweden, Finland, and the Russian Kola Peninsula, around __2,000 years ago__ and in that span of time they have settled, created culture around their environment, and underwent colonization and the loss of their land.
+They call their ancestral land, __Sápmi__.
+The Sámi have even been thought of as __Europe’s only indigenous group__, yet there has been little done to preserve their culture and legacy.
+Although the Sámi are not bound to one state, they do have __a flag__ that represents their cultural identity .
+In general the Sámi flag __represents the Sámi people and their ties to the natural world__, but specifically the colors of the flag belong to colors from the __traditional Sámi clothing__ and the __circle symbol__ on the flag represents __the sun and the moon__.
+The flag flies on __Sámi National Day__ which is February 6th.
+For 25 years, there have been __many movements to reclaim the Sámi identity__ in order to __unite descendants and rediscover their history and culture__.
 <param ve-image
        url="https://upload.wikimedia.org/wikipedia/commons/c/c4/Samem%C3%B8tet_1917_i_Metodistkirken_med_samisk_flagg_foran.jpg"
        label="The Sámi people"